-By default, IIS web server will hide detailed error information to prevent exposing more information of your web application.
-Though, there are times when your web application throws generic error and you want to see actual error to fix it.
-To enable detailed error information, you’ll have to modify the web.config file of your application and set attributes.
-Here are the steps.
+The IIS web server, by default, will hide detailed error information to prevent exposing more information about your web application.
+Though, sometimes your web application throws a generic error, and you want to see the actual error to fix it.
+To enable detailed error information, you will have to modify your application's web.config file and set attributes through these steps -

 <customErrors mode="Off" />

 → Looking to enable PHP error log for WordPress website?

 Please refer to enable PHP error log for more details.